ob-fun-ws17/studienarbeit-mianet/README.md

     logresult 41
     warten auf userName

-for help (available after min two players are in the game and it has started):
+for help (available after min. two players are in the game and it has been started):

     $ stack exec MiaNet-exe
     ...